 Step 3: Wait for the installation to be completed

-Step 4: Configure some primary features (Autostartup, Autoconnect, and Kill switch)
+Step 4: Configure some primary features (Autostartup, Autoconnect, and the Kill switch)

 It automatically connects you to the fastest server if you click the yellow shield.
 To change your location, you need to click the Servers icon.

-You’ll find all available servers here categorized by regions.
+You’ll find all available servers here categorized by region.
 If you click the View toggle icon in the top right corner, the app displays the servers as tiles instead of the detailed view.

 Clicking the green shield button disconnects you from the current VPN server.